Skip to content

 Currently, only Post hook types are supported.
 These are executed after the operation has completed and the transaction is committed.

-Hook Input
+Hook input

 Plugin tasks triggered by a hook include an argument named hookContext in the args object structure.
 The hookContext is structured as follows: